philgookang/bilstm_image_captioner/README.md

-# Simple Bidirection LSTM model
+# Simple Bidirectional LSTM model
-Genereate/predict a sentence using a Bidirectionl based LSTM model.
+Genereate/predict a sentence using a Bidirectionl LSTM model.

 # Dependencies
 For this simple code, we only need pytorch, numpy, and [visdom](https://github.com/facebookresearch/visdom).
 No other libraries required!